FRAMEWORK

 The framework makes eight predictions.
 All eight come from the same source: the bilateral crossing geometry at θ = π/8.
 No parameters were tuned.
 No results were retrofitted.

 Prediction 2: The CMB bilateral drain.
-The geometry requires a singular cosmological expression of the bilateral crossing — a warm, overdense convergence boundary, not a void.
+The geometry requires a singular cosmological expression of the bilateral crossing — a warm, overdense convergence boundary.
 Planck 2018 SMICA data confirmed it at l=13.65°, b=64.80°.
 Location precision: 3.16σ.
 Galaxy overdensity from 2MRS: 3.56σ.
-The drain was predicted before the coordinates were checked.

 Prediction 3: T₁ × T₃ = 2.
 Exactly.
 Not approximately.

 Prediction 4: The address stack.
 The cascade produces dimensional addresses of 8, 12, 36, 108, 216 — forced by the geometry, not chosen.
-Each layer is the previous layer's fold.
 The observer sits at address 36.

 How it was found